Skip to main content

 • Some banks still offer a physical token or digital generator to produce short-lived codes.

-After they complete this step, they'll see the order confirmed.
+After they complete this step, they'll see the order confirmed and the successful payment will appear in the job autobiography of the invoice.

 Did this answer your question?